Appeal Options After a Guilty Plea

 Another law, Senate Bill 2942 actually allows you to by-pass the appeals process to obtain a modification or cancellation of your sentence.
 This law gives District Attorneys the possibility of requesting a resentencing hearing if they believe your sentence doesn’t serve the interests of justice.
 Additionally, you may file a petition to the California Department of Corrections and Rehabilitation (CDCR) and request a resentencing.

-How a California Appeals Lawyer Can Help
+Find a California Appeals Lawyer

 If you felt compelled to plead guilty to a crime that you did not commit or that you entered an invalid guilty plea, you may still have options.
 California law gives you the option of withdrawing your guilty plea, appealing your conviction, pursuing a writ of habeas corpus, or petitioning the CDCR for a resentencing hearing.
 Regardless of what remedy best applies to your case, the assistance of an experienced appeals lawyer will be essential.